Why No One Should Ever Use the Word "Cult"

 And now for something different: A skeptic defends cults.

 Posted Jul 18, 2016

 “Cult” is just another sleazy slur word.
 It provides a counterfeit confidence that enables people to feel good about their own questionable beliefs and group memberships.
-Please see it for what it is, a mean-spirited label unfairly applied.
-In principle, using it in either serious writing or in casual conservation is little different than using pejorative terms to describe a gender, sexuality, or racial group.
+Please see it for what it is — a mean-spirited label unfairly applied.
+In principle, using it in either serious writing or in casual conservation is little different than using pejorative terms to describe gender, sexuality, or racial identity.

 All people who strive to be accurate and fair when communicating should jettison “cult” from their vocabulary.
 It is not difficult to function without it.
 Should one need to identify an unpopular or potentially dangerous organization, describing it as “unpopular” or “potentially dangerous” works just fine.